 Although the sacrifice mechanic was introduced in Alpha, sacrifice was only made a keyword action in Revised, the first core set.
 The few older cards that used this action have received errata to have sacrifice.

 Sacrifice has always been an evergreen keyword action.
 Since the game’s inception, sacrifice decks have regularly been competitive all-stars, and some sacrifice cards have even gotten banned.
 They’re that powerful.

-All colours and even lands use the sacrifice keyword action.
+All colors and even lands use the sacrifice keyword action.
 However, black specializes in sacrificing creatures, while red specializes in sacrificing artifacts and generic permanents.
-Both colours can also force an opponent to sacrifice their cards too.
+Both colors can also force an opponent to sacrifice their cards too.